PHOTOS: Recently Released from Prison Murad Bojalyan Supports HAK, But Not Only

 Asked which political entity he supports, Bojolyan said that political force which struggles to make Armenia a just country.

-“Of course, at this time, it’s the [Armenian National] Congress, but to give only Congress’ name here would be wrong, since today it’s the people that has completely stood up on its feet.
-In my open letter I noted that I am grateful for all participants of the nationwide movement who believed in my innocence and who stood by my side — all other questions [to be addressed] later,” he said.
+"Of course, at this time, it's the Congress, but to give only Congress' name here would be wrong, since today it's the people that has completely stood up on its feet.
+In my open letter I noted that I am grateful for all participants of the nationwide movement who believed in my innocence and who stood by my side — all other questions later," he said.